SynergOps/docker-compose/vackup all/systemd/README.md

 Vallbackup: (contraction of "all volume backup")

-Easily backup all Docker volumes using the `vackup` utility.
+Easily schedule the backup of all Docker volumes using the `vackup` utility, once every day.

 ## Install